carstenjacobsen/soroban-nextjs-bindings/README.md

 ```

 ### Run the application
-To see the result in a browser, use the npm commands previously used for testing the Next.js installation:
+To see the result in a browser, use the npm commands to build and start the project:

 ```bash
 npm run build